kadenscroggins/kadenscroggins/README.md

   - Discrete Mathematics, Calculus I & II, Physics I
 ## Work history
 * Currently employed as a System Administrator at Northeastern State University
-  - Employed from April 2022 - Present working 40 hours per week
+  - Employed from April 2022 - Present, working 40 hours per week
-  - Dealing with user access management through Ellucian Banner ERP, Microsoft Active Directory, Blackboard LMS, and TeamDynamix.
+  - Dealing with user access management through Ellucian Banner ERP, Microsoft Active Directory, Blackboard LMS, TeamDynamix, and more
   - Working with my team as a sort of jack-of-all-trades in our IT Enterprise Systems department.
-  - Helping to improve process flows and automate repetitive tasks wherever I can
+  - Improving process flows and automating repetitive tasks wherever I can
 * Previously employed as a Systems Services Student at the Northeastern State University John Vaughn Library
   - Employed from September 2020 - December 2021 working 20 hours per week
   - Helped my supervisor with keeping up a tidy inventory system for all of our all-in-ones leased from Dell